Specifically, focus on:

 Step 3: Give training + guidance

-One option is to partner with us here at KYT to deliver a custom, in-depth live series of training.
+One option is to partner with us here at KYT and dive into our Performance Conversation module.
 Over the past 8 years, we’ve trained more than 20,000 people around feedback, teamwork, and leadership skills, and have developed a specific set of live training on creating a culture of feedback that is agnostic of the performance review system you have in place.
-To inquire about our custom trainings, email us at email@example.com.